 Starting with Avi Vantage release 18.1.2, in the absence of Controller connectivity, Service Engines can elect a primary SE within the HA group.
 This ensures Service Engine high availability in handling client traffic even in headless mode.
 To enable this self election, configure the following command under the Service Engine group on the Controller CLI:

 [admin:avi-cntrlr]: > configure serviceenginegroup Default-Group [admin:avi-cntrlr]: serviceenginegroup> self_se_election Overwriting the previously entered value for self_se_election

 - This feature is supported only for active/active HA deployments in VMware no access and bare metal clouds.

-- The configuration is not supported on UI, as yet.
+- The configuration of this option is not yet supported via the Avi UI.

-- HSM Group: Hardware security modules may be configured within the Templates > Security > HSM Groups.
-An HSM is an external security appliance that is used for secure storage of SSL certificates and keys.
-The HSM Group dictates how Service Engines can reach and authenticate with the HSM.
+- HSM Group — Hardware security modules may be configured by navigating to Templates > Security > HSM Groups.
+An HSM is an external security appliance used for secure storage of SSL certificates and keys.
+An HSM group dictates how Service Engines can reach and authenticate with the HSM.
 See Physical Security for SSL Keys.

 Log Throttle Settings

 - Significant Log Throttle — This setting limits the number of significant logs generated per second per core on SEs within the group.
 Default is 100.
 Set it to zero to disable throttling.

 - UDF Log Throttle — This setting limits the number of UDF (user-defined) logs generated per second per core on SEs within the group.
 UDF logs are generated due to the configured client log filters or the rules with logging enabled.
 Default is 100.
 Set it to zero to disable throttling.

 - Non-signficant Log Throttle — This setting limits the number of non-significant logs generated per second per core on SEs within the group.
 Default is 100.
 Set it to zero to disable throttling.